benmajor/JQL/README.md

 `CHARACTER_LENGTH(field)` | As above.
 `CONCAT(field1, field2)` | Concatenate two fields into a single string.
+`CONCAT_WS(field1, field2, str)` | Concatenate two fields into a single string using the specified separator `DISTINCT(field)` | Returns a list of unique values for `field`.
+If `field` is an array, the function will merge all arays and return a distinct list.
+Otherwise, it merges all string values and returns a distinct list.
-`CONCAT_WS(field1, field2, str)` | Concatenate two fields into a single string using the specified separator `FORMAT(field, sf)` | Format the specified field into a float value using the specified number of significant figures; adds decimal points and thousand separators.
+`FORMAT(field, sf)` | Format the specified field into a float value using the specified number of significant figures; adds decimal points and thousand separators.
 `LCASE(field)` | Convert a field to lower case.
 `LEFT(field, chars)` | Returns `chars` characters from the left of the specified field.